 And it gets weirder.
 You see, The Caganer isn’t the only Christmas poo celebrated by the Catalans.
 There’s also Tió de Nadal or “The Christmas Log”: a hollow piece of wood with legs and a face which poos out children’s presents on Christmas day.
 Yep, that’s right, it poos out the gifts people!

 At the feast of the Immaculate Conception (Dec 8th), children give the log something to ‘eat’ and then cover it with a blanket so it doesn’t get cold.
 They do this every night until Christmas Eve (or Christmas day), when they hit the log with a stick and sing songs to encourage it to poo.
 Then the kids go into another room and pray for the log to poo while the parents put some presents under the blanket.
-When the children come back they lift up the blanket and bobs your uncle: poo presents!
+When the children come back they lift up the blanket and bobs your uncle: poo presents.

-Although there’s loads of conflicting theories about where these quirky traditions come from, the one I really liked is the one our tour guide mentioned.
+Although there’s loads of conflicting theories about where these quirky traditions come from, the one I really liked is the one our Barcelona tour guide mentioned.
 She explained that the focus on poo in Catalan Christmas is a celebration of the cyclical nature of life itself.
-Healthy manure is essential for a good harvest, a good harvest is in turn needed so we can have lots of tasty food and delicious food is, of course, really important for a happy Christmas!
-This will in turn become good manure again (or at least it would if we followed The Caganer’s lead and took a poo outside… there’s something for you to consider over the holiday season after a few too many roast potatoes).
+Healthy manure is essential for a good harvest, a good harvest is in turn needed so we can have lots of tasty food.
+And delicious food is, of course, really important for a happy Christmas!
+This will in turn become good manure again (or at least it would if we followed The Caganer’s lead and took a poo outside… there’s something for you to consider over the holiday season after a few too many roast spuds).

 Seriously though, is it just me or is there something strangely beautiful about that?
 I think any Christmas tradition that celebrates our connection to nature is alright in my books.
 Especially at a time when we’re wasting so many precious resources and polluting the earth, all so we can exchange trillions of plastic nick-knacks in a mince pie fueled frenzy.